 Java AppEngine instances are very limited in the amount of memory - a maximum of 1GB is available for the largest environment.
 This does make AppEngine standard-mode unsuitable for heavy processing; the environment is best used for receiving requests, reading/writing databases or communicating with other back-end systems, and then either returning JSON or returning HTML built by combining a template with the data fetched from a database etc. That still covers a lot of use-cases.

 What is nice about using the Google environment is that both IaaS and PaaS are available.
-In particular, front-ends can be build with AppEngine standard-mode while back-ends can be run on farms of virtual machines or docker-instances in the same cloud.
+In particular, front-ends can be build with AppEngine standard-mode while back-ends can be run on farms of virtual machines or docker-servers in the same cloud.
 Note however that an AppEngine front-end (with all the scalability benefits) can talk to dedicated back-ends in a company-specific datacenter too, ie hybrid solutions are definitely possible.

 Other PaaS Providers

 One of the oldest PaaS providers is Heroku, which supports application development in several languages.

 Cloud Foundry is a complete app-management environment; applications may be built in any form for which a “build template” exists, eg Java webapps.
 Cloud Foundry is open-source, with many commercial providers offering hosting based on the product.